aridjayarecipes/cutesrecipes.web.app/content/post/2126-step-by-step-guide-to-make-homemade-starfruit-mojito.md

 ##### Steps to make Starfruit mojito:

 1. Blend everything by adding water.
-1. Strain & chill it.
-Taste & adjust,salt & sugar.
+1. Strain &amp; chill it.
+Taste &amp; adjust,salt &amp; sugar.
-1. Fill 1/4 glass of crushed ice,pour chilled mojito & serve.
+1. Fill 1/4 glass of crushed ice,pour chilled mojito &amp; serve.

 Mojito cocktail alcohol bar long drink traditional fresh tropical beverage top view copy space two highball glass.
 The Mojito is as refreshing as a Caribbean breeze.
-It's a little bit sweet and citrusy fresh, with bright mint laying cover for the earthier bite of rum that makes the drink's base.
-It's as Cuban as a cocktail.
+It&#39;s a little bit sweet and citrusy fresh, with bright mint laying cover for the earthier bite of rum that makes the drink&#39;s base.
+It&#39;s as Cuban as a cocktail.
 Mojito (/moʊˈhiːtoʊ/; Spanish: [moˈxito]) is a traditional Cuban highball.

 So that is going to wrap it up for this exceptional food starfruit mojito recipe.
 Thanks so much for reading.
 I'm sure that you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!